 Oya is a Great Yoruban Orisha.
 She is the goddess of Storms and Winds, and Her realm ranges from rainbows to thunder.
 Her name means “She Who Tore” in Yoruba.
 She can manifest as winds ranging from the gentlest breeze to the raging hurricane or cyclone.

 Oya is known as a fierce Warrior goddess and a strong Protectress of women, who call upon Her.
-It is She who assists us with rapid inner and outer transformation.
+She assists us with rapid inner and outer transformation.
 Oya, is about absolute change (especially for the good) and is not a slow or very patient energy.
 According to Luisah Teish in the book, Jambalaya,

 “Oya-Yansa is the Queen of the Winds of change.
 She is feared by many people because She brings about sudden structural change in people and things.
 Oya does not just rearrange the furniture in the house — She knocks the building to the ground and blows away the floor tiles.”

 She is the Orisha of rebirth and new life.
-Goddesses such as She are referred to as Dark goddesses because They not only pull you into the darkness guide you through the dark and turmoil, but they point you to the light of hope.
+Goddesses such as She are referred to as Dark goddesses because They not only pull you into the darkness and guide you through the dark and turmoil, but they point you to the light of hope.

 She is known for using charms and magic and is known as one of the Primeval Mothers of the “Elders of the Night (Witches).”
 Oya is also a Water goddess, for She is the goddess of the Niger River in Africa.